 Wawona was used by US Army for the original management of Yosemite National Park.
 This original (1890) version of the National Park did not include the state managed areas of Yosemite Valley and Mariposa grove.
 Mariposa Grove even served as a campground for many years until the recognition of the damage that such activities cause to the trees.
 Today the grove is accessible by trails or via a tram (open truck, much like some of the valley tours) to the museum near the top.
 Take the trails and see the deer, and occasionally a bear.

 Parking anywhere in Yosemite is limited (especially compared to places like Yellowstone, where even with the large parking lots, you may miss some geysers because of full lots).
-The Mariposa lot often reaches capacity so the shuttle from Wawona is strongly suggested for access to Mariposa.
+The Mariposa lot often reaches capacity so the shuttle from Wawona is strongly suggested (or even required) for access to Mariposa.
 If you come from the Valley you will arrive with everyone else and find the lot already full.
 If you come from Fresno you will arrive after the Valley crowds.
 So stop in Wawona and take the shuttle.
 You can walk from Wawona, but the lower part of the trail is less interesting.

 Hetch Hetchy valley is currently partially filled with water.
 I say partly because there are still hints of what could be there, but much of the splendor is lost.